tmhglnd/total-serialism/docs/utility-methods.md

 ## sum

 Return the sum of all values in an array.
 Ignores all non-numeric values.
+Works with n-dimensional arrays.

 ```js
 Util.sum([1, 2, 3, 4]);